EPFL-LCSB/open/README.rst

 Quick start
 ===========
-As a demo to generate optimal operating conditions for a 3-step MichaelisMenten mechanism please find below a simple example to get started:
+As a demo following examples can be run inside IPython:

+Optimal operating conditions for a 3-step MichaelisMenten mechanism please find below a simple example to get started:

 .. code-block:: python

     from open.optim.LP_MILP_wpiecewise import *
     import time